ra024940/Pair_trading_Cointegration/README.md

 <p align="center">
   <img src="adf_sign_desvio.png" alt="Logo" width="643" height="607">
 </p>
-The image above show us concentration of profitable trades between Z-Score and critical values for the stationarity test.
+The image above shows a concentration of profitable trades between Z-Score and critical values for the stationarity test.
 It is possible to see that there is no important concentration of profitable trades.
-One could conclude, based on the last two images that there is no "easy to spot", simple rules, that we could apply to obtain an edge when investing using the cointegration method, and, that is precisely our findings, there are many subtle relations between the dataset features and profitability of trades that could only captured by the learning methods.
+One could conclude, based on the last two images that there is no "easy to spot", simple rules, that we could apply to obtain an edge when investing using the cointegration method, and, that is precisely our findings, there are many subtle relations between the dataset features and profitability of trades that could only be captured by the learning methods.
 <br />

 <!-- Online -->
 ## Online Rollout

-The deplyment of the models into a online stock market is not the scope of this article since it contains sensitive intellectual property, please, find the contacts below for further information.
+The deployment of the models into the online stock market is not the scope of this article since it contains sensitive intellectual property, please, find the contacts below for further information.

 <!-- CONTACT -->
 ## Contact